junepwk/Surfs-Up-SQLite/README.md

 </details>

 ### Installation
-Here's how you set up the database:
+Here's how to setup the database:
 - Import dependencies
     ```
     import sqlalchemy